David5p/family_shopping_list/README.md

   <img src="assets/images/text_color.png" alt="Text color choices">
 </p>

-- I chose to use the colorama librart for the text colors to display in the terminal.
+- I chose to use the colorama library for the text colors to display in the terminal.
 This helped to provide uniformity and create a differential for the different choices and responses the user receives.
 - Originally, I used only Fore.Color but found this alone resulted in the appearance of a dark text.
-The addition of Style.BRIGHT made the text colors contrast well with the black terminal background.
+The addition of Style.BRIGHT made the text colors stand out clearly against the black terminal background.
 - I chose the color red to display error messages, green for success messages, yellow for when the user is asked for an input, white for menu information and for the stock and recipe list.
 Finally, I chose magenta for the Main Menu.
 These color choices remain consistent throughout the program and provide a better user experience than all text displayed in white as seen below.

 # Features

 ## Page Elements

-#### View Recipes
+### View Recipes

 - When the user comes to the terminal interface Main Menu they can choose View Recipes by selecting number 1.
 - This option allows the user to view the recipes before deciding which meals they want to plan for to create the shopping list.

-#### Edit Recipes
+### Edit Recipes

 - Option 2 gives the user greater control over the recipe list.
 They can edit, add or delete recipes by following the clear instructions in the terminal.
-- This option is very useful and gives the user the opportunity to engage with the recipes and make the program individualised to them.
+- This option is very useful and gives the user the opportunity to engage with the recipes and make the program individualized to them.

 <p align="center">
   <img src="assets/images/edit_ingredient_option.png" alt="Edit ingredients option" />
 </p>

-#### Generate Shopping List
+### Generate Shopping List

 - The Generate Shopping List option is the primary purpose of the program.
 - I encountered a number of issues creating this function which I will detail fully in the testing section but changing the function to allow the user to select numbers next to each recipe rather than typing out each recipe made the program user friendly.

-#### View Stock
+### View Stock

 <p align="center">
   <img src="assets/images/stock_table2.png"alt="Current stock list" />